Updated: 14th February 2021

 forage outside for food.

-You can read more about this, in How Do Bees Make Honey, and Why Do Bees Make Honey?
+You can read more about this, in How Do Bees Make Honey.

 How bees collect pollen depends on the species.

-It's not surprising that bees need good sources of nectar and pollen throughout the year, to cope with the rearing of broods, development of colonies, and because different species are more active at certain times of the year than others.
+It's not surprising that bees need good sources of nectar and pollen throughout the year, to cope with the rearing of broods and development of colonies.
+For anyone planning a bee-garden, it's also worth remembering that different species are more active at certain times of the year than others.

 However, the tremendous choice of herbs, cottage garden plants, fruit, vegetable plants, trees and shrubs which can be grown even in small spaces, offer plenty of opportunity for people and their communities, to play their part in helping pollinators.

 See these lists of plants for bees for more information.